RIO SECCO GOLF CLUB (702) 777-2400

 Las Vegas Golf Course Review

 Rio Secco has consistently been ranked a top course in Nevada by most national golf publications.
-Tiger Woods, PGA star Nick Watney, and two others share the course record (64) and a
+PGA Tour player Daniel Summerhays holds the course record (63) and a

 claim to fame is that this facility hosts the Butch Harmon School of Golf.
 One will notice quickly that this will not be just another day on the links.
-Spectacular vistas of
+Spectacular vistas of the

 seasoned golfer.
 Everything is first class, from the exceptional layout and conditioning to the plush golf carts, equipped with the most comfortably padded seats we have ever